-My career has amazed me again and again, how the right people being in the room together when an idea happens can significantly change the outcome.
-I’ve seen plenty of good ideas that just didn’t know where to go, or how to get there.
+My career has amazed me again and again.
+The right people being in the room together when an idea happens can significantly change the outcome.
+I’ve seen good ideas that didn’t know where to go, or how to get there.
 Yet, when the right person was in the room, it just explodes because the right connections are made.

-I’ve seen marketing events find great locations because someone had a relative who worked at not open to the public venues.
+I’ve seen marketing events find great locations because someone had a relative who worked at non-public venues.

 Yesterday, I wrote about overautomation.
 Imagine a company with only a CEO as a person, and everything else automated.
 Can you tell me, “Who do those robots know that can help the company?”

 They only do what they were built to do.
 Nothing more and nothing less.

 Overautomation will no doubt lead to a loss in the magic of the right people finding a way to make an impact on businesses through idea sharing, connections, and partnerships.
 All of which is an important part of the economy, and possibly the most overlooked.